2022 US Open – Men's singles qualifying

 The 2022 US Open – Men's singles qualifying is a series of tennis matches that took place from August 23 to 26, 2022 to determine the sixteen qualifiers into the main draw of the men's singles tournament, and, if necessary, the lucky losers.

 This was the final Grand Slam appearance of two-time major quarterfinalist Gilles Simon.
-He lost in the second round.
+He lost in the second round to Matteo Arnaldi.